sebastianchristopher/Java8OCANotes/README.md

 * remember, these rules apply to all operations **including** assignment - e.g. `float f = 1;` -> int literal is promoted to the floating-point value type
 * also remember, all numbers without a decimal point are interpreted as int literals, all with a decimal point are interpreted as double literals
 ### Primitive conversion
-* Java automatically promotes from smaller to larger data types, but not the other way round
+* Java automatically promotes from smaller to larger data types, but not the other way round (except int literals which can narrow to byte, short and char types if the value fits)
 ```java
 int x = 1.0; // DOES NOT COMPILE -> double can't assign to int
 short y = 1921222; // DOES NOT COMPILE -> too large to fit into short type